 The applicant must be graduated from the Universities accepted by Singapore Pharmacy Council (SPC), and registered with the pharmacist regulatory authorities accepted by SPC.
-Licensed pharmacists from most of the well-recognised overseas Universities can be exempted for the part of the pre-registration training in Singapore.
+Licensed pharmacists from most of the well-recognised overseas Universities can be exempted for the full pre-registration training in Singapore.
 Apart from that, a conditional registration period is mandatory, overseas registered pharmacists will have to work under supervision in an SPC-approved institution for 1-2 years, again depending on which University you are qualified from.

 Pre-requisite Job Offer Requirement

 The applicant must have a job offer from a SPC-approved training centre in advance before applying as a pharmacist in Singapore.

 SPC-approved training centre are most of the Government Hospitals and three main Pharmacy Chains.
 You can find a full list here.
 In general, hospitals with approved training centres only consider pharmacists with prior relevant experiences.

 Pre-Registration Exams and Training (Could be exempted partially)